evamaxfield/evamaxfield.github.io/posts/aicsimageio.md

 ---

 ![Single cell projections](../../img/aicsimageio/quilt-catalog-cells.png)
-<sub>Single cells projections produced from [Automated Cell Toolkit](https://github.com/allencellmodeling/actk).</sub>
+<sub>Single cell projections produced from [Automated Cell Toolkit](https://github.com/allencellmodeling/actk).</sub>

 This post will be about [AICSImageIO](https://github.com/allencellmodeling/aicsimageio), the work we have already completed, the things coming in the future, and other comments and tidbits along the way.
 In some ways, this is a rambling version of the ["Mission and Roadmap" documents soon to be added to the AICSImageIO repository](https://github.com/allencellmodeling/aicsimageio/pull/150) so if you prefer to just read those documents, feel free.

 ##### In Short
-AICSImageIO aims to provide a **consistent, intuitive, API for reading in or out-of-memory image pixel data and metadata** for the many existing proprietary microscopy file formats, and, an **easy-to-use API for converting from proprietary file formats to an open, common, standard** -- all using either language agnostic or pure Python tooling.
+AICSImageIO aims to provide a **consistent, intuitive, API for reading in or out-of-memory image pixel data and metadata, regardless of location,** for the many existing proprietary microscopy file formats, and, an **easy-to-use API for converting from proprietary file formats to an open, common, standard** -- all using either language agnostic or pure Python tooling.

 ##### Background
 When I first started at Allen Cell, I was immediately tossed into reading and writing multi-dimensional volumetric image data -- something I had no prior experience in doing.
 Image manipulation in programming made _decent_ sense to me in terms of n-dimensional array manipulation, but, I didn't have any idea of the current problems in scalable, robust, and unified image reading and writing.

 Prior to Allen Cell, the largest images I had ever interacted with in-memory in programming were _small_ -- a couple of MBs perhaps and all either 2D or 2D RGB (3D).
 What I would soon learn was that images can get _large_.
 Really large.
-On average, the microscopy images that Allen Cell works with are about 400 MBs in size and I think the most common array shape I interacted with was around (7, 75, 624, 924) -- 7 channel, 75 Z plane images.
+On average, the microscopy images that Allen Cell works with are about 400 MBs in size and I think the most common array shape I interacted with was around (7, 75, 624, 924) -- 7 channel, 75 Z-stack images.
 These are large images when compared to what most people interact with on a daily basis but these weren't even close to the upper bound of the sizes of images we could possibly produce, and, most importantly, these images can fit into most workstation's memory.
 Notably, there was no time-series data in the above "most common" example, in the time-series case for Allen Cell, our files commonly were much larger, usually somewhere in the multi-GB range -- the largest I have seen was 200GB.

 ![An image of a cell rendered in napari](../../img/aicsimageio/n-dim-render.png)
 <sub>A three dimensional (ZYX) image of a cell rendered with <a href="https://napari.org">napari</a> with structure, membrane, and DNA channels visible.</sub>

-These images also come in a few formats, from proprietary file formats such as `CZI` and `LIF`, to open standards like `OME-TIFF` with each format containing their own metadata schema.
+Images at Allen also come in a few formats, from proprietary file formats such as `CZI` and `LIF`, to open standards like `OME-TIFF` with each format containing their own metadata schema.
 This is incredibly important because while the underlying image pixel data is generally all the same structure -- "a bunch of YX planes in some shape or another", the metadata schemas can vary widely and contains important pieces of information such as the channel names, the pixel size, the acquisition setup, etc.

 So what do you do when you have a scientist who wants to port some analysis code from using one image dataset to another, but, they have a couple of issues: